CSC 2210, SPA 4: Wumpus Hunt

 This assignment will give you experience with working in teams to write a larger, object-oriented C++ program involving pointers and inheritance.
 It is in two parts:

 Hunt the Wumpus was an early computer game.
 The basic goal of the game is to kill a wumpus in a cave without entering the chamber the wumpus is in, using your senses to detect when it is close by.
 Along the way you can fall into pits, be picked up by bats, and discover objects such as arrows and treasure.
-Atari had a full version of this that you can play online, but this has far more features than we want you to try to implement.
-A simpler version that is closer to what you should implement is available here.
-However, your solution must be character based.
-For example, your program might look like
+Atari had a full version of this that you can play online, but you will implement a much smaller game for this assignment.
+A simpler version that is closer to what you should implement is available here, though your version will use input and output through the console rather than graphics.

 You are in a maze of twisty passages, all alike.